opsdroid/opsdroid/docs/connectors/mattermost.md

 * A Mattermost account
 * A [Mattermost App bot account](https://docs.mattermost.com/developer/bot-accounts.html).
   * Create a [new Mattermost bot](https://docs.mattermost.com/developer/bot-accounts.html).
-  * Take note of the "Bot Account Access Token" as this will be the `api-token` you need for your configuration.
+  * Take note of the "Bot Account Access Token" as this will be the `atoken` you need for your configuration.

 ## Configuration